preludetech/tutorial-getting-git/tutorial/11-practical-creating-and-merging-branches.md

     </ul>
 </body>

 </html>
 ```

-And commit and push your changes:
+Commit and push your changes.

+Try think of how to do it before looking at the code below :)

 ```
 git add .